Kharonkrayford/mattouille.github.io/_posts/2017-05-07-the-switch-to-jekyll-and-updates.markdown

 ---
 title: "The switch to Jekyll and updates"
 layout: post
-date: 2017-05-07 9:20
-headerImage: false
 tag:
-- updates
+- Updates
-- jekyll
+- Jekyll
-star: true
-category: blog
+category: [Blog]
-author: mattouille
-description: Talking about switching to Jekyll and some general updates
 ---

 2017 has been really good to me and I've had the opportunity to grow a lot both